Need an EPC in Campbell Park?

 • Is It Possible To Let A Property Without Having An Energy Performance Certificate?

-The simple answer is No. From April 2020 all rental properties must have a valid EPC registered on the EPC register.
+The answer is No. From April 2020 all rental properties need to have a valid EPC registered on the EPC register.
 To legally rent a property the energy rating of the EPC has to be at least an “E”, or the property must have a valid exemption.

-The EPC rates a property from A 100 (the most efficient) to G 0 ( the least efficient).
-The rating of an average UK property is a D60 Rental properties must be a minimum of an E rating.
-If it is not an E then the property owner would have to carry out some of the recommendations on the EPC to lift the rating.
+The EPC rates a property from A 100 (the best) to G 0 ( the least efficient).
+The rating of an typical UK property is a D60 Rental properties must be a minimum of an E rating.
+If it is not an E then the property owner would have to carry out some of the recommendations on the EPC to increase the rating.
 If an E rating cannot be achieved, then an exemption can be applied for by visiting the Government website and applying for an exemption on the PRS register.

 Is There A Minimum EPC rating to Let A Property?

-A set penalty charge of £200 can be issued for failure to comply in the following instances: on sale or rent the vendor or landlord failed to make a valid domestic EPC available free of charge to the would-be buyer or tenant at the earliest opportunity.
+A set penalty charge of £200 can be issued for failure to comply in the following circumstances: on sale or rent the owner or landlord failed to make a valid domestic EPC available free of charge to the would-be buyer or tenant at the earliest opportunity.

 Can An EPC Fail?

 Simply no. The EPC is not a pass or fail.
-Even so, various 3rd parties may require the EPC achieve a certain rating before they decide to proceed.
-One example might be a financial institution lending funds against a rental property, will require the EPC is at least an “E”.
+Even so, various 3rd parties may require the EPC have a certain score before they decide to continue.
+One example might be a bank loaning funds against a rental property, will require the EPC is at least an “E”.

 What Does EPC E Mean?

 The Energy Performance Certificate will rate your property either A,B,C,D,E,F, or G. An E rating is the legal minimum a property can be so as to rent out.
-Also, it is becoming the baseline required by financial institutions when lending funds against a home.
+It is also becoming the baseline required by financial institutions when loaning funds against a home.

-It’s not saying you won’t be able to borrow the funds when it is below an E, but there will probably be added conditions in the arrangement.
+It’s not saying you won’t be able to borrow the funds when it is below an E, but there will probably be added conditions in the contract.

 What Happens If An EPC Runs Out During A Tenancy?

-It would simply need to be renewed.
-Under the Minimum Energy Efficiency Standard, all rental properties will need to have a valid EPC of at least an E rating or above.
+It will have to be renewed Under the Minimum Energy Efficiency Standard, all rental properties will need to have a valid EPC of at least an E rating or higher.
 All EPCs are lodged on a national register at epcregister.com.
-The EPC will be valid for a further 10 years.
+The EPC is good for a further 10 years.

 Is An EPC A Legal Requirement?